davidlondono/isar_crdt/README.md

 1. extend your models with CrdtBaseObject
 - add toJson function and add all the fields you want to sync (include id and sid)
-2. Create a model to store the crdt changes and extends with ChangesyncBaseModel
+2. Create a model to store the crdt changes and extends with CrdtBaseObject
 - no need to add anything
 ```dart
 // models